senorkrabs/glue-csv-to-mysql/Readme.md

                         ARN of AWS Secrets Manager secret containing the credentials for conneting to the database server --table_name TABLE_NAME
                         The name of the table that records will be inserted into.
 NOTE: The table will be created if it does not exist.
-  --drop_table DROP_TABLE
-                        When set, the database table will be dropped if it already exists and recreated.
+  --drop_table          When set, the database table will be dropped if it already exists and recreated.
-  --delete_rows DELETE_ROWS
-                        When set, all existing rows in the table will be dropped.
+  --delete_rows         When set, all existing rows in the table will be dropped.
   --delete_mode DELETE_MODE
                         Set to TRUNCATE OR DELETE to determine how to delete existing rows when --delete_rows is set --chunk_size CHUNK_SIZE